 Bosnia and Herzegovina concluded its negotiations on the Stabilisation and Association Agreement in 2008 without seeing the agreement enter into force.

 To an increasing number of people in accession countries the current process appears to be a stairway to nowhere.
 And yet, reforms in all these countries are in the interests of their citizens.
 They are also in the interests of the EU.
-As the new Commission ressessed how it can best promote reforms, we believe it should seriously look at what has worked in recent years.
+As the new Commission reassesses how it can best promote reforms, we believe it should seriously look at what has worked in recent years.

-We believe that improving the work that goes into the progress reports does not constitute a change in enlargement policy, and that therefore the European Commision can act on its own to improve what it is already doing.
-However, such a change does change the way the Commission works.
+We believe that improving the work that goes into the progress reports does not constitute a change in enlargement policy, and that therefore the European Commission can act on its own to improve what it is already doing.
+However, such a change does alter the way the Commission works.
 It is a real challenge, and it makes sense to implement it gradually, testing it along the way.
 It remains to be seen whether the new European Commission is able to carry out such reforms.

 For the sake of all Europeans, we can only hope it is.